-Ian Brennan is a Grammy-winning music producer who has produced three other Grammy-nominated albums.
-He is also the author of six books and has worked with the likes of filmmaker John Waters, Merle Haggard, and Green Day, amongst others.
-His work with international artists such as the Zomba Prison Project, Tanzania Albinism Collective, and Khmer Rouge Survivors, has been featured on the front-page of the New York Times and on an Emmy-winning 60 Minutes segment with Anderson Cooper reporting.
+Ian Brennan is a Grammy-winning music producer who has also produced three other Grammy-nominated albums.
+He is the author of seven books and has worked with the likes of filmmaker John Waters, Merle Haggard, and Green Day, among others.
+His work with international artists such as the Zomba Prison Project, Tanzania Albinism Collective, and Khmer Rouge Survivors has been featured on the front-page of the New York Times and on an Emmy-winning 60 Minutes segment with Anderson Cooper reporting.
 Since 1993 he has taught violence prevention and conflict resolution around the world for such prestigious organizations as the Smithsonian, New York’s New School, Berklee College of Music, the University of London, UC Berkeley, and the National Accademia of Science (Rome).

 John Waters is the writer and director of twelve films.